Understanding your COVID-19 Lab Results

 At your appointment, your Physicians Immediate Care provider will check if you have any additional infections that could cause complications.
 Your physician will give you advice and, where possible, treatment for all illnesses found.

-If you test positive for COVID-19, you should isolate yourself at home for 10 days from the time your symptoms started.
-If you do not develop any symptoms, isolate for 10 days from the date the positive test was performed.
+If you test positive for COVID-19, you should isolate yourself at home for 5 days from the time your symptoms start.
+If you do not develop any symptoms, isolate for 5 days from the date the positive test was performed.